Automation Studio 4 brochure

 Software engineering with Automation Studio

 With Automation Studio, developers can program, test and optimize open and closed control loops and algorithms, movement sequences and visualization interfaces – all in a single development environment.
 This eliminates the problems that arise when interfacing between separate tools and significantly increases development efficiency.
-Through the use of open communication and software architectures and the application of advanced, sustainable development techniques, this integrated development platform and real-time operating system supports time-saving development of high-quality complete solutions from start to finish.
+Through the use of open communication and software architectures and the application of modern, sustainable development techniques, this integrated development platform and real-time operating system supports time-saving development of high-quality complete solutions from start to finish.
 Eliminate barriers between systems and tap into the full potential of reusable software components with Automation Studio 4.

 - All devices networked via POWERLINK to form a complete, synchronous system POWERLINK